Looks Unfamiliar 41: Chris Shaw

 Joining Tim this time is Beatles Expert Chris Shaw, who can identify every photo on the cover of Sgt.
 Pepper’s Lonely Hearts Club Band but still struggles to find anyone else who can remember action comedy cartoon Bailey’s Comets, Trade Test Transmission film Evoluon, BBC2 muso how-to show Rock School, live action/animation movie The Phantom Tollbooth, Radio London phone-in host Robbie Vincent, and Fighting Fantasy phone-in role-playing game F.I.S.T..
 Along the way we’ll be listening to Herbie Hancock jamming with Emu, revealing why you should never employ Freddie Phillips as your punchline writer, and looking into what happened in that weird bit of the television listings where the font went a bit smaller than the rest of it.

+Chris Shaw is a writer, presenter and Beatles Expert.
 You can find Chris’ excellent Beatles podcast – featuring contributions from Looks Unfamiliar guests Samira Ahmed and John Rain – here, and follow him on Twitter at @ChrisShawEditor.
-The Sgt.
+Chris’ Sgt.
 Pepper Photos Project can be found here.

 © Tim Worthington.